Theobald von Bethmann Hollweg: Resignation and retirement

 Ludendorff then saw an opportunity to have the Reichstag accomplish his goal of deposing Bethmann Hollweg.
 At the forefront of his thinking was the National Liberal Gustav Stresemann, who held annexationist positions and declared the Chancellor unsuitable for a negotiated peace.
 "A Reich chancellor must be able to assert himself; if he cannot, he must draw the consequences."
 In his reply, Bethmann Hollweg spoke of the "overwhelming achievements of the people in the war".
 He was convinced that equal manhood suffrage would bring "no impairment, but an extraordinary strengthening and consolidation of the monarchical idea."
 The words led Emperor Wilhelm II to say to his chief of cabinet von Valentini, "And I am to dismiss the man who towers above all others by a head!"

 Two days after the Chancellor's speech, the Emperor published his "July Message" in which he pledged that "the next elections can be held under the new, equal [manhood] suffrage law".
 Wilhelm Solf later called this a "complete victory for the idea of a social emperor".
 In response, Colonel Max Bauer, OHL commissioner, spread the word that Ludendorff thought the war was lost if the Chancellor stayed.
 Crown Prince Wilhelm suggested to his father that representatives of the Reichstag parties be consulted about the Chancellor's staying.
-The deputies Kuno von Westarp (German National People's Party), Gustav Stresemann (German People's Party), and Erich Mertin (Free Conservative Party) spoke in favor of the Chancellor's dismissal, and only Friedrich von Payer (Progressive People's Party) and Eduard David (SPD) spoke in favor of his remaining in office.
+The deputies Kuno von Westarp (German Conservative party), Gustav Stresemann (National liberal party), and Erich Mertin (Free Conservative Party) spoke in favor of the Chancellor's dismissal, and only Friedrich von Payer (Progressive People's Party) and Eduard David (SPD) spoke in favor of his remaining in office.